MohosinMiah/Design-Pattern-In-Java/Behavioral _Design_Pattern/ChainResponsibilityDesignPattern.md

 ```

 ```
-// Create a client class to demonstrate the Chain of Responsibility:
+// Create a client class to demonstrate the Chain of Responsibility

 public class Client {
     public static void main(String[] args) {